pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 Gather the following information before using the tool:

+- **Your Current Resume:** An updated resume showcasing your skills and experience.
+- **Full Job Description:** A copy of the job posting, including responsibilities, qualifications, and desired skills.
+- **Company Research (Optional):** Any relevant details about the company's mission, values, or recent achievements that demonstrate your interest.
 - **Today's Date:** Ensure the date on your cover letter is current.
 - **Company Name:** The name of the company you're applying to.
 - **Target Job Title:** The specific position you're interested in.
-- **Full Job Description:** A copy of the job posting, including responsibilities, qualifications, and desired skills.
-- **Your Current Resume:** An updated resume showcasing your skills and experience.
 - **Hiring Manager (Optional):** Research the hiring manager's name for a personalized greeting.
-- **Company Information (Optional):** Any relevant details about the company's mission, values, or recent achievements that demonstrate your interest.

 ### 2. Input Your Data